HackFargo/CivicHackathonWeekend2015/README.md

 but this does not have to be the case.
 This is a *hackathon*, and you're making a *hack*.
 Make something that leaves an impression.
 Something quirky, and clever.
 Something that makes the judges say "hey, now thats pretty neat".
+We want to see you do something that is awesome.
+A successful hack shows creativity, depth, and a wow factor.
+Something that no one would think possible in the scope of a weekend.

 This is a fun and light hearted competition.
 There will be prizes, and demo/judging will happen at 4pm on Sunday.
 Judges will want to see